 Tuition and fee rates are set by the UNT System Board of Regents in accordance with provision of Texas statutes.
 Tuition and fees are subject to change without notice by action of the Texas Legislature and/or the UNT System Board of Regents.
-A schedule of Tuition and Fees is contained in the Appendices.
-Please visit the Student Financial Services web site at: www.unt.edu/unt-dallas/sfs for the most current tuition and fee rates.
+A schedule of Tuition and Fees is included at the end of this section.
+Please visit the Student Financial Services web site at: http://dallas.unt.edu/offices-and-people/university-administration/office-admissions-and-enrollment-management/student-financial-services for the most current tuition and fee rates.